Credit: Photo by Lenny Catalanotto, Photo Courtesy of Discover Long Island

 National Lighthouse Museum (New York City)

 Yes, even New York City has an exciting lighthouse-related attraction!
 You can easily take the free Staten Island Ferry from downtown Manhattan to the St. George Ferry Terminal and walk to the National Lighthouse Museum.
 Find more than 180 lighthouse models and learn about how lighthouses work.
+In addition to self-guided exhibits, you can attend a monthly lecture, seasonal Lighthouse Boat Tours (May – October), and annual events like Lighthouse Weekend (August) and Lighthouse Point Fest (September).
 While in the borough, shop at Empire Outlets, catch a Staten Island FerryHawks game, or see the outdoor sculpture “Postcards” along the North Shore Waterfront Esplanade that honors September 11th victims.

 Saugerties Lighthouse Conservancy (Hudson Valley)